Updated on 12/28/2022

 Source: Charge Injection Techs., Inc. v.
 E.I.
 Dupont De Nemours & Co

 Can a lawyer lend money to a client in Delaware?

 Lawyers cannot offer or guarantee financial assistance to clients in Delaware.
-The can assist clients with covering litigation however. the attorney can either cover the costs of litigation completely (if the client is found to be impoverished) or advance them to the end of the case.
+They can, however, assist clients with covering litigation expenses.
+The attorney can either cover the costs of litigation completely (if the client is found to be impoverished) or advance these costs until the end of the case.

 Source: The Delaware Lawyers Rules of Professional Conduct: Rule 1.8(e)

 Can attorneys help clients receive lawsuit loans in Delaware?

 As long as an attorney advises the client of the potential risks of legal funding, the attorney can assist the client in getting funds.

 Source: Delaware State Bar Association Committee On Professional Ethics Opinion 2006-2